rvl016/Market-Logger/README.md

 * Most recent stock data is sorted by values percentage change and shown on index page
 * Users can register, log in and can like companies.
 * Simple search engine that implements vector space model, written in C++.
 (IPC through UNIX pipes)
-* Server side Rake tasks to retrieve stock data from [external API](https://financialmodelingprep.com/api/)
+* Server side Rake tasks to retrieve stock data from [external API](https://financialmodelingprep.com/developer/docs/).
 * Authentication tokens with JWT (JSON Web Token) standard.
+The backend will rely only on generated tokens to identify a user session.

 ## TODO
 * Fix the fact that many times popovers won't disappear.